umd-cmsc423/f2025/materials.md

 **Regrade policy**: All requests to re-grade, re-check, or re-mark an assignment or exam question **must be made in writing**.
 When the assignment is re-graded, it will be re-checked in its entirety.
 This means that *it is possible to lose points on other problems if they were graded incorrectly or too leniently the first time*.
 Therefore, I urge you to thoroughly consider each regrade request you make.

 ### Absences / scheduling accomodations
-  - medical reasons: (Obviously,) If you are exhibiting any symptoms indicative of COVID-19 or have been in contact with someone who is infected, **please do not attend class in person** and test yourself.
-If, for a health-related or medical reason, you will miss two or more consecutive classes, or will miss class on a recurring basis, or were unable to meet a particular academic obligation of this course, I will require a written note from the Student Health Service or a healthcare provider documenting the range of dates for which you were unable to meet your academic obligations.
+  - medical reasons: If, for a health-related or medical reason, you will miss two or more consecutive classes, or will miss class on a recurring basis, or were unable to meet a particular academic obligation of this course, I will require a written note from the Student Health Service or a healthcare provider documenting the range of dates for which you were unable to meet your academic obligations.
 This note need not contain any diagnostic information.

   - non-medical reasons: If you will miss any classes or scheduled exams as a result of religious observances, you must submit this information to me, in writing, **within the first two weeks of the semester** to make necessary accommodations to complete the work that will be missed.
 In this course, this applies mostly to notifying me about expected absences from class.
-The homeworks and projects are assigned far-enough in advance that it is not reasonable that extensions or delays be provided for religious reasons.
+The homeworks and projects are assigned far-enough in advance that it is not reasonable that extensions or delays be provided for religious or temporary health-related reasons.

 **Final Grades**: The grade you receive in this class will reflect, as much as possible, the degree to which you have mastered the necessary material.
 How much somebody “needs” an ‘A’ will have no bearing on whether or not (s)he receives an ‘A’, other than how this need or desire is reflected in the work that (s)he does.
 I want everyone to do well in this course, and will make every reasonable effort to help you understand the material as well as possible.
 However, barring errors in the grading of assignments, the grades you receive at the end of the semester are final, and I will not alter them for personal or non-academic reasons, *so please do not ask me to*!